Regression Discontinuity Designs Under Interference: Framework

 for $g \in \mathcal{G}_i$, isolate the (local) impact of the individual treatment for a fixed level of $G_i$.
 In contrast, \emph{boundary indirect effects}, given by

 for $d \in \{0,1\}$, $g$, $g'$ $\in \mathcal{G}_i$, capture the indirect effects of changing the neighborhood treatment $G_i$ for a fixed level of the individual treatment.

 For example, in our empirical application in Section \ref{sec:empirical}, we estimate the direct boundary effect $\tau_{10|00}(\bar{\mathcal{X}}_{i\smallN_i}(10|00))$, which captures the impact of being eligible for the PROGRESA/Oportunidades program for individuals at the poverty threshold who have friends that are below the threshold.
 This effect reveals whether the program directly benefits children whose peers are situated below the eligibility cutoff.

-In contrast, the indirect boundary effect $\tau_{01|00}(\bar{\mathcal{X}}_{i\smallN_i}(01|00))$ measures the effect of having all treated friends versus no treated friends for ineligible individuals whose peers are at the threshold.
-This estimand helps assess whether implementing such program indirectly benefits those who are themselves ineligible but connected to eligible peers, thereby reinforcing the rationale for ts adoption.
+In contrast, the indirect boundary effect $\tau_{01|00}(\bar{\mathcal{X}}_{i\smallN_i}(01|00))$ measures the effect of having all eligible friends versus no eligible friends, for ineligible individuals whose peers are at the threshold.
+This estimand helps assess whether implementing such a program indirectly benefits those who are themselves ineligible but connected to eligible peers.

-In general, boundary effects can help assess the outcomes associated with threshold-based policies that generate certain distributions of exposures in settings with interference.
-However, a key limitation of our estimands is their locality—they hold only for individuals whose own and neighbors’ forcing variables lie on the boundary.
-This is a standard feature of regression discontinuity designs, which rely on treatment assignment discontinuities and cannot identify broader effects without stronger assumptions beyond continuity.